Alpha Delta Phi: Pledge Pin

-The pledge pin is a shield divided vertically with the left half colored green and the right half colored white.
+The pledge pin is a shield divided vertically with the left half-colored green and the right half-colored white.
 Rules regarding the wearing of the pledge pin are established by each chapter.

 Chapters

-In August 2015, the fraternity had 31 chapters and 3 affiliates, the oldest of which is at Hamilton College.
+In 2024, the fraternity had 33 active chapters and 2 colonies.
 Its regional alumni organization, the Midwest Association of Alpha Delta Phi, is more than 125 years old.
-Alpha Delta Phi also has the third oldest continuously operating chapter in the North American Fraternity System, which is also the second oldest Alpha chapter, placed at Hamilton College.
+Alpha Delta Phi chapter at Hamilton College is the third oldest continuously operating chapter in the North American Fraternity System and the second oldest Alpha chapter.

 At Yale University, it was mostly brothers of Alpha Delta Phi who were invited to join the university's top-ranked senior society Skull and Bones.
 Students at Harvard formed a chapter of Alpha Delta Phi but disaffiliated to form the independent final club, the A.D.

 Alpha Delta Phi's Dartmouth College chapter was the inspiration for National Lampoon's Animal House.
 The movie was co-written by Chris Miller and Doug Kenney.
 The chapter was affiliated with Alpha Delta Phi from 1846 until 1969, when it broke away from the national organization and formed an independent one, Alpha Delta.